unlearning-challenge/unlearning-challenge.github.io/index.markdown

 **Check phase**: Begins June 28, 2023.
 Initial announcement and availability of the "starting kit", containing a notebook with an example simple unlearning algorithm and a simple metric for evaluation, so that participants can start practicing.

-**Feedback phase**: Expected early August 2023 (exact date TBD).
+**Feedback phase**: September 11, 2023 - November 27, 2023.
 Submission site opens and participants can start making submissions on Kaggle.

-**Final phase**: Exact date TBD.
+**Final phase**: Starting November 27, 2023.
 During this phase, the organizers can run additional analyses on the submitted unlearning algorithms, including different metrics and datasets.

-Winners will be announced in October 2023.
+Winners will be announced in the beginning of December.

 # Contact